GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 == Changelog ==

+= 0.1-beta1 =
+* bbPM no longer thinks that messages are new to the person who sent them

 = 0.1-alpha7 =
 * Recount option to remove deleted users from bbPM threads
 * Adding users to a thread now redirects properly without pretty permalinks